-Confidential Information Memorandum [Template]
+Confidential Information Memorandum Template

-Establish common ground.
+To establish common ground.

 How to write an effective Confidential Information Memorandum

-M&A advisers recommend that an effectively written CIM follows a step-by-step process to present:
+Important information: M&A advisers recommend that an effectively written CIM follows a step-by-step process to present:

 - Executive summary — a snapshot of your business